Shradha2020/keypoint-object-detection-coco/README.md

 # Data Set :
 Used the COCO 2017 Dataset (train2017 and val2017 ) from https://cocodataset.org/#download  for the training.
-For trying tensorflow’s Efficient Det, used the tfrecords hosted  in a public Cloud Storage bucket, gs://cloud-samples-data/ai-platform/built-in/image/coco/.
+For trying tensorflow’s Efficient Det, used the tfrecords hosted in a public Cloud Storage bucket gs://cloud-samples-data/ai-platform/built-in/image/coco/.

 # Task Selected for COCO Challenge
 COCO Keypoint Detection Task